goss-org/goss/extras/dcgoss/README.md

 ### Run

 Run is used to validate a docker container defined in `docker-compose.yml`.
 It expects both a `docker-compose.yml` and `goss.yaml` file to exist in the directory it was invoked from.

+If the file `./goss_wait.yaml` exists in the current directory, goss regularly checks whether the conditions in the file are met.
+Only then does goss start the actual check with the file `./goss.yaml`.
+This is used, for example, to wait until a certain port is open before executing the tests.

 Container configuration is used from the compose file, for example:

 **run:**